stephen-hannam/CUDA_impl_2048pt_TukeyCooley_Iterative_FFT/README.md

 6. The .wav and related .xml file of the audio I used to verify the kernel
 7. The full .pdf report submitted at the end of the assignment

+#### List of Figures

+1. Host-Device Longitudinal Data-Flow Diagram
+2. High Level Flow Diagram of Spectrogram Generation
+3. Anchor Pattern for Parallelization of Array Indices
+4. Screenshot of a CUDA Kernel Recreating the Anchor Pattern of Array Indices
+5. Screenshot of a CUDA Kernel Performing Atomic Bit-Reversal
+6. Screenshot of Results from deviceQuery() Called on GPU Used
+7. Double Precision Spectrogram Displayed by Original Application
+8. Single Precision Spectrogram Rendered from GPU's Spectrogram Output
+9. Unsuccessful 11th Hour Attempt at a Double Precision Solution

+	-- the GPU used cannot perform double-precision operations natively

+10. CPU Time Needed for FFTW to Generate the Spectrogram
+11. CPU Time Needed for Original Application to Generate Spectrogram
+12. GPU Time Needed for CUDA Kernel to Generate Spectrogram

 ### Requirements/Dependencies

 1. An NVidia GPU of compute capability 5.0 or higher
 2. CUDA Toolkit and NVCC compiler v9.x
 3. Visual Studio 2015

 NB 1: This was an exercise in parallelizing an algorithm using CUDA.
-Making the Digital Music Analysis program run faster is the premise but it is an educational contrivance.
-In an industry setting, the optimal solution would be to use FFTW or cuFFT and focus on application and presentation layers at a higher level; this was done in a facile way with FFTW in order to compare a best-possible CPU only performance to the GPU performance.
+Making the Digital Music Analysis program run faster is the premise but it is an educational contrivance. **In an industry setting, the optimal solution would be to use FFTW or cuFFT** and focus on application and presentation layers at a higher level; this was done in a facile way with FFTW in order to compare a best-possible CPU only performance to the GPU performance.

 NB 2: **It is for 2048pt FFT to single floating point precision only**.
 This would not be useful in a production solution.
 As stated, this parallelization is an educational exercise, and first and foremost concerned with transforming a sequential algorithm into a parallel one.